rollkit/docs/docs/tutorials/cosmwasm.md

 environment variable for later use.

-Because of the longer time periods of submitting transactions via Rollkit due to waiting on Celestia's Data Availability Layer to confirm block inclusion, we will need to query our  tx hash directly to get information about it.
+Because of the longer time periods of submitting transactions via Rollkit due to waiting on Celestia's data availability layer to confirm block inclusion, we will need to query our  tx hash directly to get information about it.

 ### Contract Querying